andriumm/groupit/README.md

 ## Dependencies

-Run `npm install` in project directory.
-This will install server-related dependencies such as express. cd client and run `npm install`.
+- Run `npm install` in project directory.
+This will install server-related dependencies such as express, nodemailer and crone.
+- Run `cd client` and run `npm install`.
 This will install client dependencies (React).
+-

 ## Database Prep